top of page

 Exposure Coach

-Jenny Espinoza Ramirez
+Jenny Espinoza Ramirez, B.S.

 Clinical Research Assistant

-Jenny began working at PARC in November 2024 after earning her B.S. in Psychology with minors in Addiction Treatment and Applied Statistics from the University of Nevada, Reno.
+Jenny began working at PARC in November 2024 after earning her B.S. degree in Psychology with minors in Addiction Treatment and Applied Statistics from the University of Nevada, Reno.
 While at UNR, she was a McNair Scholar and worked as a research assistant in the Cognition, Affect, and Psychopathology Lab.
 In this lab, she was awarded an undergraduate research grant and contributed to research focused on trauma, stress reactivity, and mental health barriers affecting Latine students.
 Jenny’s broad research interests center on improving mental health access for marginalized communities, particularly within the Latine population.
 She is especially interested in stress-related disorders such as trauma and anxiety, and how the development of these disorders can be impacted by inequities in mental health services and exposure to adverse childhood experiences.
 After her time at PARC, Jenny plans to pursue a PhD in Clinical Psychology.
 In her free time, she enjoys running, watching the NBA, and exploring new food spots.

 Ariella Rosen, B.A.